LostDragonist/MO2-Plugins/README.md

 ## **RequiemRedirector** (RequiemRedirector.py, LostDragonist-MO2-Plugins.zip)

 Disabled by default.
 This plugin redirects some files to help assist with install Requiem in games other than Skyrim.
+This is only useful for Requiem 4.0.x.
+Requiem 5.0.0+ does not need any file shenanigans.

 The currently redirected files are: